saxix/django-concurrency/README.rst

    :target: http://travis-ci.org/saxix/django-concurrency/

-django-concurrency is a optimistic locking library for Django 1.4.
+django-concurrency is a optimistic locking library for Django.

 It prevents users from doing concurrent editing in Django both from UI as from a django command.

 How it works